LiorHaim/rhdh-onboarding-template/README.md

 We understand not every service uses every tool.
 - **Kubernetes**: If the service has no workloads yet, leave the ID empty.
 - **Jira/ArgoCD/JFrog**: Only fill these if they exist.
+- **APIs**: Users can choose to register an API (OpenAPI/Swagger, GraphQL, etc.) by simply pointing to the definition file path in the repo.
 - The resulting `catalog-info.yaml` will be clean, containing *only* the annotations for the tools actually used.

 ### 3. Smart Defaults